p3tr0sh/lyr-sheets/taylor_swift/sparks_fly.md

     Drop everything now

 I'll run my fingers through your hair and watch the lights go wild.
-Just keep on keeping your eyes on me, it's just wrong enough to make it feel right.
+Just keep on keeping your eyes on me
+It's just wrong enough to make it feel right.
 And lead me up the staircase
 Won't you whisper soft and slow?
 I'm captivated by you, baby, like a firework show.